ffund/tcp-ip-essentials/lab-multicast-basic/simple.md

 Then, run

 ```
-iperf -s -B 230.11.111.10 -u
+sudo smcroutectl join eth1 230.11.111.10
 ```

-on juliet _only_, and **stop** any running `iperf` instances on other hosts.
+on juliet _only_, and verify with

-Open a second SSH session on juliet and run

 ```
-ip maddr
+ip maddr show dev eth1
 ```

 Save the output.